 In 1970, drug-fueled Los Angeles detective Larry “Doc” Sportello (Joaquin Phoenix) investigates the disappearance of a former girlfriend.

-OUR TAKE: While the film will have very limited appeal for casual moviegoers, Inherent Vice is great genre entertainment for intellectual and/or cinephile types.
-FULL REVIEW HERE
+OUR TAKE: While the film will have very limited appeal for casual moviegoers, I

 -